1. Several contributions to one tape-out run

 1.2.2.
 The merge script

-To merge, we use the execute_merge.py script.
 We start by appending the list designs which contains the designs to be merged.
-The list element needs to be a dictionary type with definitions of:

-• source_path: the path to the GDS file of the design to be merged.
+source_path: the path to the GDS file of the design to be merged.

-• prefix: the prefix name to be assigned to the GDS cell.
+prefix: the prefix name to be assigned to the GDS cell.

-• transformations: the list of transformations of the cell.
+transformations: the list of transformations of the cell.
 Each list element of transformations is written as a list of translation in x direction, translation in y direction, rotation, and mirroring in order.
 Note that the rotation can only be a multiple of 90 degrees and is rounded to the nearest multiple of 90 degrees otherwise.
-Note also that the mirroring is with respect to the x-axis and occurs is you set that value to True.
+Note also that the mirroring is with respect to the x-axis and occurs if you set that value to True.

-The following first code block in execute_merge.py add the die template to the designs:
+The following first code block in execute_merge.py

 # Add the template frame